soramitsu/gradle-sora-plugin/README.md

 soramitsu {
   projectGroup = 'sora' # define namespace for your project. default: null docker {
+    # base docker image to be used (Dockerfile FROM instruction)
+    baseImage = '8u191-jre-alpine'
     # path to output JAR which is going to be dockerized
     jar = new File("build/libs/${project.name}-${project.version}.jar")
     # manually specified docker tag. if null, automatic versioning based on git is used